cochaviz/academic_markdown/readme/README.md

   --tectonic            Use tectonic when creating PDFs to install missing packages on the fly.
 Is ignored when docker is used.
 ```

-For concrete example of how to use this, refer to the [VSCode
+For concrete examples of how to use this, refer to the [VSCode
 tasks](.vscode/tasks.json).
 Each of these tasks provides a different
 example of how to use the script.